marmelab/react-admin/docs/Admin.md

 ## `authCallbackPage`

-If you want to customize the `AuthCallback` page, pass a component of your own as the `authCallbackPage` prop.
+Used for external authentication services callbacks, the `AuthCallback` page can be customized by passing a component of your own as the `authCallbackPage` prop.
 React-admin will display this component whenever the `/auth-callback` route is called.

 ```jsx
 import MyAuthCallbackPage from './MyAuthCallbackPage';